waghbhavana/NailTheInterview/README.md

-Nail the Interview simple app is built with jetpack Compose and MVVM architecture.
+Nail the Interview simple app is built with Jetpack Compose Navigation Component and MVVM Architecture.

 Build With following :